 The language itself is a beautiful illustration of these broader patterns.
 Variously called Ladino, Spaniolit, Yehuditze, Hekatia, Saphardi or simply Spanish, the language is more like a number of closely related sub-streams, today grouped under the umbrella term Judeo-Spanish.
 To some extent, each community integrated words and expressions from the local language, including Greek, Slavic languages, Arabic, Turkish, and Hebrew.
 Wherever it is found, Judeo-Spanish is also a type of linguistic time capsule: The Spanish Jews preserved the lexis, syntax, morphology and phonology of Medieval Spanish as well as idioms, pronunciation and accent of words which have long since vanished from Spain itself.
 Judeo-Spanish is still spoken by pockets of Jews, today primarily in Israel, though it is considered an endangered language.

-Tales from the Forgotten Kingdom: Ladino Songs Renewed springboards off of songs mainly from the communities of Sarajevo and Salonica.
+The Forgotten Kingdom springboards off of songs mainly from the communities of Sarajevo and Salonica.
 The traditional source music is primarily from the early twentieth century, though the lyrics of a few of these songs are much older, even pre-dating 1492.
 While these older songs may well have been sung for hundreds of years, there is little evidence left to indicate the melodies and ornamentations used back then.
 The melodies that we know today are much more recent.

 There are three main types of Ladino song: